0xSero/partisia-docs/docs/operator-1-specs.md

-# Run a node Part 1 - Recommended hardware and software
+# Run a node Part 1 - Recommended hardware, software and access to Git repository

 >**Topics covered:**